-The title of an Ozzy Osbourne solo album, yet the title of a Jude Poyer diary compilation from his deactivated website.
+The title of an Ozzy Osbourne solo album, yet the title of this Jude Poyer diary compilation from his deactivated website.
 You would think that he would have a blog to transfer his info, but no. Maybe he will write an autobiography, seeing as how he was able to copy and paste the uncut version of his account about the making of Golden Harvest’s A Man Called Hero, which was published in the February and March 1999 issues of Impact magazine.
 You would think that they would have incorporated everything in a way that would allow for an extra issue, alas that’s the publishing world for you.
 Many aspiring stunt performers could benefit from him, so (for the sake of being a completist) I will post all of his unpublished yet not unpublicized accounts presented in a style that is not too dissimilar to Memento…

 December 1, 2000

 Bio-Cops, (formerly Bio-Crisis Cop), opens in Hong Kong cinemas – just THREE WEEKS after the first day of shooting!
-In related “knock ’em out quick” news, I finished work on Aman Cheung’s new film this morning.
+In related “knock `em out quick” news, I finished work on Aman Cheung’s new film this morning.
 The movie took 7 shooting days but a lot of working hours to complete.

 November 23, 2000

 I started work tonight on a supernatural comedy being directed by Aman Cheung (Fist Power).
 Among other scenes, I shot a brief fight with Jerry Lam.
 The action director was the fastest man in the action show business – Ma Yuk-Sing.
 The film also stars Sam Lee (Made in Hong Kong) and, in her film debut, Myolie Wu (Miss Hong Kong ’99 runner-up).

 November 10, 2000